datastaxdevs/workshop-swinburne/README.md

 > +------------------------+-----------------------------------------+
 > ```

-*Congratulations your environment is all set, let's start the labs !*

 ## LAB2.
-First CQL Queries
+Discovering Cassandra Query Language

 #### `✅.lab2.01`- Launch the initialization script

 ```
 astra db cqlsh workshops -f initialize.cql
 ```

-Now you can copy-paste any of the queries below and execute them with the `Enter` key:
+> **Note**: The command above will create a few tables for you to learn about Create, read update, delete.
+We will go into more details of a tables structure in the `lab3`.

-#### `✅.lab2.02`- Start the CQL shell and connect to database `workshops` and keyspace `sensor_data`:
+#### `✅.lab2.02`- Open CQL shell in interactive mode:

 ```
 astra db cqlsh workshops -k sensor_data